Beast (2022 Indian film)

-Beast is a 2022 Indian Tamil-language action film written and directed by Nelson.
-The film stars Vijay, Pooja Hegde and Selvaraghavan.
-It revolves around an ex-RAW agent seeking to rescue people held hostage in a shopping mall by terrorists.
+Beast is a 2022 Indian Tamil-language action comedy film written and directed by Nelson Dilipkumar.
+It is produced by Kalanithi Maran under Sun Pictures.
+The film stars Vijay and Pooja Hegde in the lead roles, alongside Selvaraghavan, Shaji Chen, VTV Ganesh, Ankur Vikal, Aparna Das, Sathish Krishnan, Shine Tom Chacko, Yogi Babu and Redin Kingsley.
+It is about an ex-RAW agent who seeks to rescue hostages in a shopping mall which has been hijacked by terrorists.